Nassau County New York assistance programs.

 Get help with housing and rental assistance

-The County has received a $7 million grant from the federal government that will be used to provide rental assistance, counseling, housing relocation, and stabilization services for individuals and families who are struggling and need help in this weak economy.
+The County receives grants from the federal government most years.
+The funds will be used to provide rental assistance, counseling, housing relocation, and stabilization services for individuals and families who are struggling and need help in this weak economy.

-The funds are being provided as a result of the stimulus program, and the HUD program is providing the funds.
+The funds are being provided as a result Emergency Solution Grants, or ESG.
+The HUD program is providing the funds to local agencies in Nassau County.
 The program is known as the Nassau County Homelessness Prevention and Rapid Re-housing Program (HPRP) and are targeted at individuals and families who are at risk of being evicted, becoming homeless, or who may be homeless today.
 The primary goal of the assistance program is to help people obtain long term housing and to also be able to maintain that housing once assistance being provided to them ends.

 There are a few main components of the program, and they include.